-The keypads on the shift control are R (Reverse), N (Neutral), D (Drive), Arrow up, Arrow down, Mode button.
+The keypads on the shift control are \mathbf{R} (Reverse), N (Neutral), D (Drive), Up and Down arrows, and the Mode button.
 A digital display window shows gear selection, various transmission modes, oil level and transmission fault codes.
 Generation 4 keypads have a split screen displaying two number sets while in drive.
 The left number displays the highest forward range available.
 The right number is the range that the transmission is currently in.
 NN (Neutral) will appear in the display window when the ignition is turned On.
 This indicates the transmission is in neutral and it is safe to start.
 If the NN does not display when the ignition is turned on, there is no power to the shift selector and the transmission will not allow the engine to start.
-No display is an indicator of electrical problems with the engine batteries.
-ECU or the shift selector
+No display is an indicator of electrical problems with the engine batteries, ECU or the shift selector